Waiwera Hot Springs

 Waiwera Hot Springs is a hot springs system located in the small coastal village of Waiwera, just north of Auckland, New Zealand.
 They were known to the Māori people for centuries before being developed.
-In the 1960s and 70s overproduction and overpumping of the geothermal aquifer led to significant loss of pressure and desiccation of the springs in the late 1970.
+In the 1960s and 70s overproduction and overpumping of the geothermal aquifer led to significant loss of pressure and desiccation of the springs in the late 1970s.
 A decade later the thermal springs began to recover, although the system has not returned to the former artesian conditions.

-The springs were developed into a commercial establishment, the Waiwera Hot Pools, a large thermal spa and water park, was branded as Waiwera Infinity Thermal Spa Resort at the time of closure in 2018.
+The springs were developed into a commercial establishment, the Waiwera Hot Pools.
+The springs were operated as a large thermal spa and water park branded as Waiwera Infinity Thermal Spa Resort at the time of closure in 2018.
 The park had been New Zealand's largest water park.

 History

 The presence of hot springs bubbling up through the sands of Waiwera Beach was known to Māori in pre-European times.
-The name Waiwera means 'hot water' and the Maori name for the hot springs is Te Rata (The Doctor).
-The Indigenous people came from several places across the Island to soak in the hot springs in large dug-out holes in the beach sand; the hot spring water would percolate up from the bottom of the sandy holes.
+The name Waiwera means 'hot water' and the Māori name for the hot springs is Te Rata (The Doctor).
+The indigenous people came from several places across the Island to soak in the hot springs in large dug-out holes in the beach sand; the hot spring water would percolate up from the bottom of the sandy holes.

-Records indicate that the Ngāti Rangi tribe originally "owned" the area, and that the entire bay was "protected by four fortified pahs; on the North by the Kakaha pah, 300 feet high; on the South by the Whau pah, 230 feet high; on the East by the Mahurangi, 140 feet high; and on the West by the Pitawai, 320 feet high."
+Records indicate that the Ngāti Rangi tribe originally "owned" the area, and that the entire bay was "protected by four fortified pahs; on the North by the Kakaha pah, 300 feet high; on the South by the Whau pah, 230 feet high; on the East by the Mahurangi, 140 feet high; and on the West by the Pitawai, 320 feet high".

-In 1844 or 1845, Scottish-born entrepreneur Robert Graham purchased the 40 acre property from Ngāti Rongo for the sum of for £16, clothes, blankets, tobacco and weapons.
+In 1844 or 1845, Scottish-born entrepreneur Robert Graham purchased the 40 acre property from Ngāti Rongo for £16, clothes, blankets, tobacco and weapons.
 Negotiations for the deal took two years, and in 1846 Graham began planting grape vines, strawberries and apple, cherry, guava, peach, and pear fruit trees.
 Cows grazed in the pasture land and provided milk.
-During these early times, the Indigenous people continued to use the area abundantly, and as many as 3,000 per day could be seen at the beach where the hot springs bubbled up from the ground.
+During these early times, Māori continued to use the area abundantly, and as many as 3,000 people per day could be seen at the beach where the hot springs bubbled up from the ground.